darbio/ng2-express-seed/README.md

 # Angular 2 with Express Api

-Seed project for an Angular 2 (CLI) application with an Express Api deployed to Heroku, secured using Okta OIDC.
+Seed project for an Angular 2 (CLI) application with a clustered Express Api deployed to Heroku, secured using Okta OIDC.

 # ng-bootstrap